 Please note that you are not legally required to bring these documents but if you do, they can help to ensure that the registration is completed accurately.

 - give you a Certificate for Burial or Cremation (known as the Green Form) unless the coroner has already issued an Order for Burial or a Certificate for Cremation.
-It should be taken to the funeral director so that the funeral can be held;

 - register you onto the Tell Us Once service, enabling you to inform multiple local and central government departments of the death in one contact; and